TPRM: Tensor partition regression models with applications in imaging biomarker detection: Simulation Studies

 The goal of this set of simulations is to examine the classification performance of the partition model in the 3D imaging setting.
-To mimic real data, we consider scenarios where we have extremely noisy images.
-Our goal is to compare 3 models whose main difference is the way the features are extracted: (i) functional principal component model (fpca); (ii) tensor alternating least squares (tals); and (iii) partition model with tensor decomposition and principal components on the extracted features (pmtd).
-We simulated the three-dimensional image covariates $\mathcal{X}_i(y_i)$ as follows:
+We compare three feature extraction methods including (i) functional principal component model (fPCA); (ii) tensor alternating least squares (TALS); and (iii) our TPRM.
+Let $\mathcal{X}_i\in \mathbb{R}^{64 \times 64\times 50}$ be the image covariate for subject $i$ as defined in Section \ref{notation}.
+We simulated $\mathcal{X}_i$'s as follows: